-Your Credit History and Credit Score Can Raise or Lower Your Insurance Rates
+Your Credit History and Your Credit Score Can Raise or Lower Your Auto Insurance Premiums

 People with identical insurance coverage usually pay different insurance premiums based upon credit worthiness

-You know that your credit history affects the price you pay for new credit, such as mortgages, car loans and credit cards.
-But your credit history also has a direct effect on the price you pay for car insurance with most insurance companies, except in California, Hawaii, and Massachusetts, where the practice has been banned.
+Your credit history affects the price you pay for new credit, such as mortgages, car loans and credit cards.
+But your credit history may also affect the price you pay for car insurance with insurance companies, which can cut into your budget.
+So unless you live in California, Hawaii, and Massachusetts where the practice has been banned, you should know how your credit can affect your premiums.

 Why do insurance companies use credit-based insurance scores to determine your insurance premiums?

-The vast majority of insurance companies use a credit-based insurance scores to help determine your insurance premiums, claiming that the score helps them to better predict the probability of a loss.
+Many insurance companies use credit-based insurance scores to help determine your insurance premiums, claiming that the score helps them to better predict the probability of a loss.
 This can affect any type of insurance.
+Each compan that uses these scores interprets them differently.

 What is a Credit-Based Insurance Score?